jayeshrajpoot/Hello_World_API/README.md

 4. After clicking on **Hindi** button
 ![image](https://github.com/jayeshrajpoot/Hello_World_API/assets/53878260/94c0f396-f20e-42eb-b668-7f3a4c0dabe1)

-## Task C: Making use of AWS Lambda and AWS API Gateway to invoke a API endpoint and testing it using POSTMAN
+## Task C [EXTRA TASK]: Making use of AWS Lambda and AWS API Gateway to invoke a API endpoint and testing it using POSTMAN
 <details>
     <summary>AWS Lambda</summary>
     AWS Lambda is a serverless computing service that allows you to run code without provisioning or managing servers.
 Lambda functions can be triggered by events, such as HTTP requests, database changes, or file uploads.